Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: The DSO Model for Flexibility Activation and Revenue Allocation

-We consider the scenario where the DSO procures flexibility from aggregators for energy arbitrage and reserve service provision at the transmission level.
-The DSO flexibility market should 1) determine the reference power profile and reserve capacities offered to the transmission system, 2) determine the activated adjustment range for the flexibility trajectory of each aggregator within the distribution system, and 3) distribute the revenues obtained from the transmission level to each aggregator while ensuring incentive compatibility, revenue adequacy, and a non-profit DSO.
+The DSO optimizes the activation of flexibilities from aggregators for energy arbitrage and ancillary service provision at the transmission level.
+Here, we primarily consider reserve capacities provision as the ancillary service for participation, while the proposed model also adapts to other ancillary services.
+In this context, the DSO should 1) determine the reference power profile and reserve capacities offered to the TSO, 2) determine the activated adjustment range for the flexibility trajectory of each aggregator, and 3) allocating the revenues obtained from the TSO to each aggregator.